 The teacher introduces to the class the hierarchical structure of classical Athenian society.
-Templates for Activities 1 and 2 can be accessed and downloaded from this link.
+An example presentation created for this topic can be found through this link.

 Activity 1: The Social Pyramid in Classical Athens

 Students are asked to write down on the pyramid the most prominent social groups active in this period.
 The teacher can choose to further stratify this activity by: